The Society's name: The King's English Society

 Our Society was formed during the reign of the late Queen Elizabeth II and named The Queen’s English Society to echo its purpose in upholding the standards that the Queen’s English was held to represent.

 In 2021 the possibility was put to the members of the Queen’s English Society that the Society’s name might change upon the sad event of her death, and a resolution was passed by a majority of 96% of voting members to retain the name with which the society had been formed.
-At the Society’s AGM in September 2022, after the Queen’s death, that decision was upheld as a mark of respect, although it is always open for reconsideration in future.
+At the Society’s AGM in September 2022, after the Queen’s death, that decision was upheld as a mark of respect, although it was always open for reconsideration in future.